 Celebrate your child’s heritage.
-There are many things adoptive parents can do to encourage pride and awareness this month.
+There are many things adoptive parents can do to encourage awareness this month.
 Maybe it is retelling your adoption story to your child or making a point to read all the adoption books you have collected with your child.
 If your child through adoption is of a different heritage/nationality, maybe you cook a traditional dish with your child to celebrate his or her heritage.
 You can also play traditional games or activities and make holiday crafts to demonstrate appreciation for different cultures.

 Educate yourself or the people around you about adoption.
 Continue learning about adoption by either reading books or watching movies related to adoption.
 I recently read American Baby, a book about the very difficult history of domestic infant adoption.
 There are many in the adoption community that will be using this month to educate about all aspects of adoption, from the perspective of the adoptee, the birth mom and the adoptive family (typically collectively called the adoption triad).
 We hope that you’ll use this month to learn from all three perspectives, and not just from adoption professionals and adoptive families who have dominated this space.
 We particularly recommend you learn from adult adoptees about their feelings on adoption.
 We believe this will at times their voices will make you uncomfortable if you are a prospective adoptive parent, but we feel it is essential to really understanding how your child through adoption might feel as they grow up, and ways to do things differently if you decide to proceed with adoption.
 Here are some adult adoptee accounts we recommend you follow and learn from this month: